1. What is the NCA?

 The assessment is based on the academic and professional profile of each applicant.
 The NCA applies a standard on a national basis so that applicants with common law qualifications obtained outside Canada can apply, regardless of where they wish to practise in Canada.

-In 2010, Canada’s law societies agreed on a uniform national requirement that graduates of Canadian common law programs must meet to enter law society admission programs.
-The national requirement specifies the competencies and skills graduates must attain and the law school academic program and learning resources law schools must have in place.
+In 2010, Canada’s law societies agreed on a uniform standard that graduates of Canadian common law programs must meet to enter law society admission programs.
+The National Requirement specifies the competencies and skills graduates must attain and the law school academic program and learning resources law schools must have in place.
 As of January 2015, the National Requirement applies to graduates of existing and prospective Canadian law schools, and NCA candidates.
 This means applicants do not need to satisfy different entrance standards to practise law in different common law provinces and territories of Canada.

 Upon completion of its assessment, the NCA issues a report to the applicant describing the scope and extent of any further legal education required to demonstrate that their legal education and training is equivalent to that obtained in an approved Canadian common law program.
 Once the applicant has successfully completed the assigned requirements, the NCA issues a Certificate of Qualification.
 The Certificate is required to apply to a Canadian common law, law society.
 The societies are listed here.